amarpan/how-to-use-the-vim-text-editor/README.md

 <br>

-**Note**: The -- INSERT -- status message in the bottom-left corner signals to us that we can now insert text.
+**Note**: The -- INSERT -- status message in the bottom-left corner signals that you can now insert text.

 3. Write in some text.
     - a.
 Type in a message (Example: I love Linux!)